Anjaliydv9598/Anjaliydv9598/README.md

 ---

 ## 📈 What I Do
-🚀 Build Full Stack Web Applications
+🚀 Build full-stack web applications
 🔗 Create REST APIs using Spring Boot
-🔄 Connect Frontend with Backend
+🔄 Integrate frontend with backend
-🗄️ Work with Databases (JDBC & Hibernate)
+🗄️ Work with databases (JDBC & Hibernate)
-🧠 Solve DSA Problems
+🧠 Solve DSA problems

 ---